 When Francis, having run through his fortune and destroyed his health, died of a stroke at the young age of 44 years in 1771 Sir John Delaval launched a lengthy legal process to gain control of the Seaton Delaval estate too, eventually succeeding by an agreement to pay £400 a year to his younger brother Edward, but whilst John gained Seaton Delaval he lived out his days at his beloved Doddington Hall.

-Although there were eight Delaval brothers, plenty of heirs and spares, only Sir John Hussey Delaval of Doddington had a son and this son, also named John, died of consumption in Bath before he attained his majority.
-Doddington therefore passed to Edward, the third brother, and then to Edwards daughter Sarah, the wife of Admiral James Gunman.
+Of all the Delaval brothers, only Sir John Hussey Delaval of Doddington had a son and this son, also named John, died of consumption in Bath before he attained his majority.
+Doddington, therefore, passed to Edward, the third brother, and then to Edwards daughter Sarah, the wife of Admiral James Gunman.

-Pyramid at Doddington with Pyramid at Monceau, Paris below.
+Pyramid at Doddington with the Pyramid at Monceau, Paris below.

-More information on Doddington Hall can be found on their website where you can also read their guide book online which gives full details of the estate and the people who have inhabited it.
+More information on Doddington Hall can be found on their website and also in their guidebook which gives full details of the estate and the people who have inhabited it.